An Overshadowed Literature: Mapping the Field

 Ranka Primorac, University of Southampton

-© Introduction and bibliographies: Ranka Primorac, 2011
+© Introduction, bibliographies and all photographs: Ranka Primorac, 2011

 In the southern winter of 2011, outside the Faculty of Humanities and Social Sciences at the University of Zambia, a bright orange banner advertised the forthcoming production of a student play.
-Below the details of the play and the place and time of its performance, the banner stated (on behalf of the university’s drama society): “We love our culture”.
+Below the details of the play and the place and time of its performance, the banner stated on behalf of the university’s drama society: “We love our culture”.
 A few dozen paces away, the University's main library houses manuscripts of other plays written and produced by the students, as well as many other Zambian literary texts in several languages.
 Just outside the campus, the building of Chikwakwa – the pioneering people's theatre active in the 1960s and 70s – still stands.
 In the streets, bookshops, shopping malls and churches of Zambia's capital city, there is plenty of evidence that the culture-loving spirit of the university students is shared by many others.
 This bibliography of Zambian writing in English is, to the best of my knowledge, the first since John Chileshe's pioneering 1988 effort.
 In compiling it, I have done my best to internalize and echo this laudable spirit of cultural pride.

 Zambian written literature in English is not large and not much of it is (or has been) globally marketable.
 However, rather than see this lack as a symptom of literary 'underdevelopment', I choose to read Zambian writing in English as the embodiment of what might be called a literariness of crisis.
 For much of its history, written literary texts from Zambia have been produced by a tiny cultural elite, which was prevented (by economic and political circumstances) from specializing in, or professionalizing, the practice of producing English-language writing.
 Such circumstances have produced a body of work in which the aesthetic functioning of texts is not separate from their non-aesthetic, or utilitarian, functioning.